 But generally if you want to change anything more fundamental to the design you’ll need to pay extra for customisations.
 The cost of doing this can rapidly add up.
-So if you have specific needs, a custom-built theme from the ground-up may turn out more cost-effective.
+So if you have specific needs, commissioning a bespoke theme may turn out more cost-effective.

 There are some brilliant free off-the-shelf themes out there, such as Parabola.
 I’ve built a site for a client using this theme before.
-My client was happy with everything it could do, apart from a few details which it simply wasn’t capable of catering for out of the box.
+My client was happy with everything it could do, apart from a few details which it simply wasn’t capable of catering for.

 The solution we agreed on was for me to create a child theme.
 This is a good compromise between a custom build and a prepackaged template.

-The drawback is that the cost of this approach can rapidly increase depending upon the nature of the changes required, and how well put-together the theme itself is.
-Some are much better than others, believe me — some people’s code stinks!
+The drawback is that the cost of this approach can rapidly increase depending upon the nature of the changes required, and how well put together the theme itself is.
+Some are much better than others, believe me when I say that some people’s code stinks!